 Should You Buy an Existing Business?

-Advantages of buying an established business
+1. Advantages of buying an established business

-In most cases, buying an existing business is a safer option than starting a new company.
-Furthermore, running an established business is easier than operating a new venture.
-However, there are a number of other reasons why buying a company is more attractive than starting one.
+Buying an existing business is typically safer than starting a new one.
+Furthermore, operating an established business is easier than running a new venture.

-1. The business has a valuation
+a) The business has a valuation

 Starting a new business from scratch is always a gamble.
 You never know how much it will cost you until you do it.
 Furthermore, new projects are notorious for going over budget.

 On the other hand, buying an established business is different.
-The company has a valuation that you can check against industry standards or comparables.
+The company has a valuation you can check against industry standards or comparables.
 You also have the option to get an appraisal that provides a professional opinion on the value of the business.

-2. The company has a track record
+b) The company has a track record

 Established companies have track records that you can review.
 You can determine how that company performed in the past under different conditions.
 Forecasting the company’s future performance is also easier and more accurate.
 Having this information lowers your risk dramatically.

-3. You can take a salary
+c) You can take a salary

 Entrepreneurs who launch a new business must live off their savings for some time.
 This scenario creates uncertainty and puts substantial pressure on the founder.
-They have to wait until the business generates enough income to pay themselves a salary.
-On the other hand, most acquisitions allow you to take some form of compensation immediately.
-Owners are usually employees of the business and get a regular salary.
-Additionally, you may also receive profits/distributions from the company.
+They must wait until the business generates enough income to pay themselves a salary.

-4. Getting financing for an acquisition is easier
+d) Getting financing for an acquisition is easier

 Getting financing to buy a business is much easier than getting a new venture funded.
 Acquisitions under five million dollars are usually financed with help from the Small Business Administration (SBA).
-Getting an SBA -backed acquisition loan is easier than getting conventional financing.
-SBA-backed loans have flexible qualifications requirements and provide competitive rates/terms.

-5. You can use leverage to your advantage
+e) You can use leverage to your advantage

 Buyers usually don’t have enough resources to buy the whole business.
 Instead, they finance most of the purchase.
 Transactions that use a large portion of financing are considered leveraged buyouts.
 Most small business leveraged buyouts are financed using SBA-backed financing.

-In some cases, buyers can finance up to 90% of the project cost.
-The remaining 10% must come directly from the buyers as an equity injection.
 Leverage has advantages and disadvantages and should be considered a double-edged sword.
-It can increase your returns if things go well.
-However, it can also wipe out your equity quickly if things don’t go as planned.
+It amplifies your outcome - good or bad.
+Using leverage can increase your returns if things go well.
+However, leverage can also wipe out your equity quickly if things don't go as planned.

 Resource: How much money do you need to buy a business?

-6. The business has customers
+f) The business has customers

-7. The business has supplier relationships
+g) The business has supplier relationships

-8. The business has an infrastructure
+h) The business has an infrastructure

 Keep in mind that buyers often take the acquisition as an opportunity to make infrastructure improvements.
 The specifics of the business determine the size of these improvements.
 However, the financing is usually bundled with the acquisition loan.

-9. The business has systems and processes in place
+i) The business has systems and processes in place

-A big part of an acquisition is the “know-how” that is built into the business.
+A big part of an acquisition is the "know-how" built into the business.
 A well-run business should have systems and processes in place.
-These are invaluable, especially to business buyers who don’t have sufficient industry experience.
+These are invaluable, especially to business buyers who don't have sufficient industry experience.

 The company should have systems and processes to handle activities such as: